AusDTO/service-handbook/_alpha/3-building-prototypes/3-2-tools-technology.md

 Whilst it is easy to make the case to use a server-side technology for this functionality (eg. Java, .NET, Ruby), keeping the technology simple will ensure updating the prototype remains as quick and easy as possible.

-Use client-side technologies like [the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) to quickly store and retrieve information for the user's session.
+Use client-side technologies like [the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API), combined with a JavaScript framework like [jQuery](https://jquery.com/), to quickly store and retrieve information for the user's session.
 Make it easy to reset and start again at the end of a user research session.

+## 3.2.3.
+Don't support every browser

+The potential audience for a prototype is often limited.
+Many users are likely to be accessing the prototype from a controlled environment (eg. a user research lab).
+This means that the potential browsers to support is smaller than a public website.

+Consider targeting the latest version of each major browser (Chrome, Firefox, IE, Safari).
+You may also wish to target a specific browser or version if a specific group of users or stakeholders depend on it.

+As part of the user research, you should test your prototypes with users who have accessibility needs.
+Therefore, it is strongly recommended to use semantic and accessible markup across prototypes, and test with screen reader software and other accessibility aids.

 [Next section: Supporting Activities](3-4-supporting-activities.html)